-Students using iPad in the classroom for access to electronic textbooks must adhere to the following guidelines:
+Students using a personal device in the classroom must adhere to the following guidelines:

-- 1. They may not use the iPad for non-academic purposes during the class period. - 2.
-They may not video or record the class without the express permission of the class teacher each time it is to be done. - Any student who abuses the intent for which iPad are allowed will receive a demerit and lose the privilege of having one on campus.
+- 1. They may not use the device for non-academic purposes during the class period. - 2.
+They may not video or record the class without the express permission of the class teacher each time it is to be done. - 3.
+Any student who abuses the intent for which these devices are allowed will receive a demerit and lose the privilege of having one on campus.